jundalisay/superb/content/en/research/pythagoras/fragments/hippodamus.md

-+++
+---
+title: "The Treatise On Felicity from Hippodamus the Thurian"
+# heading: Prudence And Prosperity
+weight: 10
-title= "The Treatise On Felicity from Hippodamus the Thurian" date= 2015-09-09 image= "/covers/fragments.png" description= "With respect to felicity, however, and virtue, the former is as a work, but the latter as a certain art, to that which possesses reason" linkb= "/research/pythagoras/fragments/hipparchus" linkbtext= "hipparchus" linkf= "/research/pythagoras/fragments/polus" linkftext= "Polus"
+description: With respect to felicity, however, and virtue, the former is as a work, but the latter as a certain art, to that which possesses reason
-+++
+image: "/covers/fragments.png"
+---

 Of animals, some are the recipients of felicity, but others are incapable of receiving it.